 But why would a feed mill do such a sneaky thing?
 Because of vertical integration.
 Many of the feed mills own broiler growing operations, or have guaranteed customers who must buy their feed from their mill.
 Some mills have established magical linkages between themselves and those permitted to buy and sell of chicken quota to their "friends".
 This is one sure way to boost the overall profits in the chicken monopoly.

-The above graph of StatsCan data from the same table shows the price increases charged at the feed mill producing the various feeds.
+The graph here on the right is StatsCan data from the same table, shows the price increases charged at the feed mill producing the various feeds.
 Dairy, poultry, dog, and cat foods were all indexed to be 100 by StatsCan definition in 2002.

 Look who has the highest feed price increases: poultry and dairy.
 Dog & cat foot is up 20%, but dairy and poultry is up 60%.

 Wait a minute, aren't poultry and dairy also the ones on Supply Management, where playing tricks in the shadows actually gets you higher profits, enabling the legal gouging of consumers.

 In 2013, broiler chickens represent 4.89% and egg laying chickens are 4.07% of the total animal feed market in Canada, for a total of 8.96% for chickens.
 Dairy is 50.91%, turkeys are 0.92%, so SM feeds are a total of 60.79% of Canadian animal feed consumption.
 Do you see why the feed mills are interested in maximizing SM feed prices?